 Southern China is the original Hmong homeland and estimates give around 3 million Hmong speakers in China.
 Vietnam comes 2nd with nearly 800,000, followed by 450,000 in Laos and some 150,000 in Thailand.
 We’ll be following this post up with some pix and info on other Hmong groups such as the Black, White, Red Hmong and if anyone has any info on the Green and notoriously shy Blue Hmong we’d be pleased to hear from you!

-Bac Ha was visited during an ‘Unexplored – the Far North‘ tour to Northern Laos and Vietnam and thanks to Wi for the nice pix!
+Bac Ha market was visited during an ‘Unexplored – the Far North‘ tour to Northern Laos and Vietnam and thanks very much to Wi for the great pictures.
 Cheers!